alandurham/CodAn/README.md

 ```
 codan.py -t transcripts.fa -o output_folder -m model
 ```
+It is important to note that "model" refers do the specific folder associated with the organism type (currently INV, VERT, PLANT and FUNGI).
+If, for example,  you system is installed in folder "/home/user/CodAn" "model" will be something like "/home/user/CodAn/models/INV".

 Alternative usage (predict CDS and perform BLAST search in specific DB to annotated predicted genes based on similarity):
 ```